Hate Marketing Yourself on LinkedIn? Here Are Ways to Make It Less Cringe.

 You can remove some of your trepidation by scheduling your posts in advance.
 I schedule mine weeks in advance.
 By the time the posts actually go live on LinkedIn, I’ve forgotten what I’ve written.

-I also schedule many of them for 8:00 am, when I’m in the midst of getting my kids out the door for school and not looking at LinkedIn anyway.
+I also schedule many of them for 8:00 am, when I’m in the middle of getting my kids out the door for school and not looking at LinkedIn anyway.
 By the time I check to see if the post has any engagement, it’s been live for at least 20 minutes.

-Two problems with this approach.
+Two problems with this approach:

 First, once every two weeks is not nearly enough.
 You need consistent, daily posting to become memorable (though you can work up to daily posting over time).